Joao-Henrique/Summer_Hackathon/README.md

 3. UI/UX Tournament (Definition of the Mockups and Functionality of the App)

-This tournament would start at the home/office where each participant / team would PR proposals do the GH Repo.
+This tournament would start at the home/office where each participant / team would PR proposals to the GH Repo.
 Then we would do a meeting to vote and decide which was the best design

 4. Work at home to improve the winning UI/UX mockup.